Groups

 - Parameters:

-pandapower net
+net (pandapowerNet) – pandapower net

-name of the requested group
+The index of the group

 See also